Migratory Routes

 Eastern Mediterranean Route

-This migratory route encompasses movements towards Cyprus, the Greek sea borders and towards the Greek and Bulgarian land borders with Türkiye.
+This migratory route encompasses movements towards Cyprus, Greece’s maritime borders, and the Greek and Bulgaria land borders with Türkiye.

 Eastern Borders Route